ropensci-archive/citesdb/README.md

 it directly via SQL commands.

-If you don’t need any of the bells and whistles of this package, you can download the raw data as a single compressed TSV from the [releases page](https://github.com/ecohealthalliance/citesdb/releases), or as a `.zip` file of many CSV files from original source at
+If you don’t need any of the bells and whistles of this package, you can download the raw data as a single compressed TSV file from the [releases page](https://github.com/ecohealthalliance/citesdb/releases), or as a `.zip` file of many CSV files from original source at
 <https://trade.cites.org/>.

 ### Metadata

-The database also contains tables of field metadata, codes used, and CITES countries.
+The package database also contains tables of field metadata, codes used, and CITES countries.
 This information comes from [“A guide to using the CITES Trade Database”](https://trade.cites.org/cites_trade_guidelines/en-CITES_Trade_Database_Guide.pdf), on the CITES website.
 Convenience functions `cites_metadata()`,